Must Visit MoroccoMust Visit Morocco

 Google news

-• Avatar Elmostafa AITABDELMALK says:
+• Elmostafa AITABDELMALK says:

 I visited Marrakech before, but what I saw amazed me.
 I did not know some of these places.
 Thank you for the addition.